dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

 ```
 We will call `updateFrustum()` inside `updateMatrix()` after calculating the cameraMatrix in our rendering loop.

 After this we need to check if a sphere is lying inside or outside our frustum.
-For this, we will just check that our sphere center as a point is inside all 6 frustum planes or not.
+For this, we will just check that our sphere's center as a point is inside all 6 frustum planes or not.
 ```cpp
 static bool isInside(const glm::vec3& position, Camera& camera) {
     return position.x >= camera.left && position.x <= camera.right &&